Stevenson House

 Most Probably so!
 Spirits attached to this structure enjoy being here and/or have unfinished business to work out so they can let go.

-For 78 years, people have seen the spirit of Manuela Girding in the nursery and in the lecture room.
-She appears as a live person, solid and life-like, fooling the many people who have seen her who think she is alive, until she disappears.
-She is kind and friendly, and doesn’t scare anyone, so she is excepted as being part of the museum.
-The other spirits and paranormal activity have also been noticed after the museum was set up.
+For 78 years, people have seen the spirit of Manuela Girardin in the nursery and in the lecture room.
+She appears as an ordinary living person, solid and life-like, fooling the many people who have seen her, until she disappears.
+She is kind and friendly, and doesn’t scare anyone, so she is accepted as being part of the museum.
+Other spirits and paranormal activity have also been noticed.

-Understandably, no paranormal investigators are allowed inside to investigate, as the museum wants to attract people interested in history and a famous author, Stevenson, and not attract ghost hunters; making their museum known as being haunted instead of a place to honor history.
+Understandably, no paranormal investigators are allowed inside, as the museum only wants to attract people interested in history and the famous author resident, Robert Louis Stevenson.

 LOCATION